NelsonOngany/yolo/explanation.md

 * Repo
 The github repository to be cloned
 * Dest
+This defines the destination for the cloned repository.
+This is a local directory in the remote machine.
 * Clone
 You set the attribute clone to yes to clone the repository and update it using the update attribute.
 * Update
 This command updates the repository
 * State

+ 5.

 # DOCKER COMPOSE SECTION